haikal-dev-fs/my-portofolio/README.md

 ## 🔒 Security Notes

-- The admin password is hardcoded for simplicity
+- The admin password is configured via environment variables
+- Set `ADMIN_PASSWORD` in your `.env.local` file
-- For production, consider implementing proper authentication
+- For production, use a strong password and consider implementing proper JWT authentication
 - Use environment variables for sensitive configuration
 - Enable HTTPS in production